IHF Community Corner

 Dr. Eigen reviews questions from the community about everything related to medical debt and medical bills and provides feedback based on his expertise as a physician leader.
 If you have a question that you would like Dr. Eigen to address, please submit the question through this email: info@indianahealthfund.org

-For this month’s blog, Dr. Eigen has prepared a response about medical costs:
+For this month’s blog, Dr. Eigen has prepared a response to answer a question from the community:

 Dr. Eigen’s Recommended Reads!
 (More Coming Soon!)